-This is a very popular question I receive and thought I would post it up.
+Does a heavier bat hit further?
+This is a very popular question I receive and thought I would take the time to answer it.
 The answer is yes and no.

 Moment of Inertia (MOI) - The moment of inertia, otherwise known as the angular mass or rotational inertia, of a rigid body determines the torque needed for a desired angular acceleration about a rotational axis.
 It depends on the body's mass distribution and the axis chosen, with larger moments requiring more torque to change the body's rotation.
 It is an extensive (additive) property: the moment of inertia of a composite system is the sum of the moments of inertia of its component subsystems